-Either of two large, flat, triangular bones forming the back part of the shoulder.
-Also called shoulder blade.
+Anatomy. either of two flat, triangular bones, each forming the back part of a shoulder in humans; shoulder blade.

 Zoology. a dorsal bone of the pectoral girdle.

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2024

 I can figure you with your Herodotus before you, your scapula on one side, and your maps on the other, setting-to in good earnest.Advice to a Young Man upon First Going to Oxford | Edward Berens

 At an inn in Lincolnshire, a huge scapula is exhibited as a relic of the famous dun cow.Traditions, Superstitions and Folk-lore | Charles Hardwick

 But there is no teleological reason why the coracoid process of the scapula should in all mammals develop from a separate centre.